The Scrapbook And The Man In The Black Fedora (Flash Fiction revisit for this Halloween Week)

 smell of sticky cotton candy

-feel of crispy skin sea salted
+feel of crispy sea salted skin

-sound of creaky old wood beneath my feet
+sound of creaky wood beneath my feet

 .